saicumbulam/System-Design/ddis/Ecoding and Evolution.md

 ## Evolvability

-Systems that make it easy to adapt to change: Evolvability.
+Evolvability: Systems that make it easy to adapt to change

 ## Rolling upgrade

 - Rolling upgrade: Deploying a new version to a few nodes at a time, checking whether the new version is running smoothly, and gradually working your way through all the nodes.
 - new and old versions of the code, and old and new data formats may potentially all coexist in the system at the same time.
 For a system to run smoothly, compatibility needs to be in both directions.

-## Backward Compatibility
+**Backward Compatibility**

 - Newer code can read data that was written by older code.
 Simpler to achieve.

-## Forward Compatibility
+**Forward Compatibility**

 - Older code can read data written by newer code.
-This is trickier because it requires older code to ignore additions made by a newer version of the code.
+- This is trickier because it requires older code to ignore additions made by a newer.

 ## Formats for Encoding Data